Powerlearnproject/se-day1-assignment-Hapsudo/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Importance of Integrated Development Environments (IDEs) - Code debugging, supporting multiple programming languages, increasing developer productivity.
-Examples are visual studio code.Pycharm, Eclipse
+Examples are Visual Studio Code, Pycharm, Eclipse
-Importance of Version Control Systems (VCS) - Tracks changes and mantain code history, promotes collaboration among developers and helps in continuos integration and development.
-Examples are Git and Mercurial
+Importance of Version Control Systems (VCS) - Tracks changes and mantain code history, promotes collaboration among developers and helps in continuous integration and development.
+Examples are Git and Mercurial.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 1.Debugging and fixing bugs.
 Strategy is using IDEs and VCs.
 2.Prone to hacked.
 Strategy is using coding best practices and performing regular security audits.
-3. Ever evolving technology - Strategy isKeeping up to date of latest technology by setting time for upskilling and following tech blogs and communities.
+3. Ever evolving technology - Strategy is Keeping up to date of latest technology by setting time for upskilling and following tech blogs and communities.
 4. Meeting tight deadlines - Strategy is using agile methods and clear communication on expected deadlines.
 5. Poor communication and collaboration - Strategy is having well defined roles and responsibilities and using collaboration tools like slack.